 2. Self-Promotion

-A more subtle way of hacking into your website is by adding links to your site, sometimes without you even knowing it, that link back to the hacker’s own website.
+A more subtle way of hacking into your website is by adding links to your site, sometimes without you even knowing it, that link back to the hacker’s website.

 3. To Bring You Down